RxLaboratory/Duik/src-docs/docs/guide/constraints/parent.md

 ## ![](../../img/duik/icons/parent.svg){style="width:1em;"} Parent Constraint

 The Parent Constraint works like standard After Effects parenting, except that the parenting can be animated, so that a child layer can change its parent (or combine multiple parents) at any time.
-This is very useful to temporarilly parent an object to the hand of a character for example.
+This is very useful to temporarily parent an object to the hand of a character for example.

 1. **Select the child** layer.
 2. Click the ![](../../img/duik/icons/parent.svg){style="width:1em;"} ***Parent Constraint*** button.